mlhuynh/mlhuynh/README.md

 <h2> Currently working on: </h2>
 <img align='left' src="https://www.photofunky.net/output/image/c/2/3/4/c234ad/photofunky.gif" width="275">
 <p align="justify">
 Courtesy of Dr. Rongzhong Li and the brilliant folks at <a href="https://github.com/PetoiCamp">Petoi</a>, I am currently in the midst of assembling and programming an adorable open-source robot cat named Nybble.
-I figured this would provide a great opportunity to get aquainted with Arduino and Rasberry Pi while gaining more practice in coding.
 One of my goals is to improve my programming skills enough to the point where I can contribute to my first open source project and learn from others.
 More importantly, this <i>pawsome</i> robot cat will be the <i>purrfect</i> <s>distraction</s> companion for my feline...so she doesn't feel compelled to <s>disrupt</s> aid in my coding efforts.
 </p>
 <br>